atom/atom/ISSUE_TEMPLATE.md

 ### Versions

 You can get this information from executing `atom --version` and `apm --version` at the command line.
+Also, please include the OS and what version of the OS you're running.